 BOSP is very involved in the community and relies on voluntary help.
-Over 35 volunteers assisted with the organisation and running of fundraising events, general administration and service provision.
+Over 35 volunteers assisted with the organisation and running of fundraising events, general administration, and support work at sessions.

 We would like to take this opportunity to thank our volunteers for their loyal support and service, and to acknowledge their valuable contribution through this most challenging of years.